 In general, individuals with comorbid disorders who were also abusing psychedelic drugs can usually benefit from longer treatment programs.
-If you are suffering from addiction as well as another mental illness, call 800-609-2774 now to find safe, reliable treatment.
+If you are suffering from addiction as well as another mental illness, call 800-609-2774 (Who Answers?) now to find safe, reliable treatment.

 General Treatment Lengths and Their Shortcomings